The Part Time FD Service

-As a business grows, the finance department can often get over-loaded with additional tasks that naturally arise.
+As a business grows, the finance department can often get overloaded with additional tasks that naturally arise.
 This can result in some of the following signs that you may need to look out for:

-- Finance staff continually working late It is quite usual for finance teams to work long hours over month end, however if your team is consistently working excessive hours then this could be a sign that resourcing is out of balance.
+- Finance staff continually working late It is quite usual for finance teams to work longer hours over the month end, however if your team is consistently working excessive hours then this could be a sign that resourcing is out of balance.
 Bringing in a Part Time FD can help clear up inefficient processes and ensure that your finance team actually supports your business.

-Probably as a consequence of working long hours, chasing their tails (and yours!) and not achieving what they want to achieve, staff can easily become demoralized, unhappy and less able to deal effectively with mistakes.
+- Low staff morale As a consequence of working long hours, chasing their tails (and yours!) and not achieving what they want to achieve, staff can easily become demoralized, unhappy and less able to deal effectively with mistakes.

 If you suspect your finance department needs some support why not download our guide that will help you ask the right questions: